loopwerk/loopwerk.io/content/articles/2025-12-01-safe-django-db-migrations.md

 One of the best features of modern container-based deployment platforms (Coolify included) is that they give you zero downtime rolling updates out of the box.
 When you push code, a new image is built, migrations run, and traffic only shifts to the new container when it's healthy.

 However, this convenience creates a hidden trap for Django developers.
-Because Coolify performs a rolling update, there is a window of time (usually 1–2 minutes) where both the old and new versions of your application are running simultaneously against the same database.
+Because Coolify performs a rolling update, there is a window of time (usually 1-2 minutes) where both the old and new versions of your application are running simultaneously against the same database.

 This works fine if you are just adding a new table.
 But if you run a destructive migration, like removing a field or renaming a column, your deployment becomes a race condition.
 The new container runs the migration, the database schema changes, and your _old_ container (which is still serving live traffic) immediately starts throwing 500 errors because it's trying to query a column that no longer exists.

 This isn't a limitation of Coolify; it is a fundamental constraint of rolling deployments.
-Heroku, Render, Fly.io, ECS, Kubernetes — anything that swaps containers while the old version is still serving traffic has the same constraint.
-You cannot fix this by changing where the migration runs in your Dockerfile.
-You have to fix it by changing how you write migrations.
+Heroku, Render, Fly.io, ECS, Kubernetes - anything that swaps containers while the old version is still serving traffic has the same constraint.
+You can't fix this by changing where the migration runs in your Dockerfile; you have to fix how you write migrations.

 ## Why you can't just fix the infrastructure